ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 <span class="dirk">"Dude you're a first-year.
 No one expects you be magically awesome at time-management and studying."</span>

-Dave contemplativly stabbed Dirk's hat off, which Dirk managed to arrange so it landed back on his head.
+Dave contemplatively stabbed Dirk's hat off, which Dirk managed to arrange so it landed back on his head.

 <span class="dave">"I know&mdash; Maybe it's not that I'm frustrated that I can't study now, its that I used to be so much better at it in high school."</span>

-Dirk batted Daves sword away and said, <span class="dirk">"That's fair.
-But I'd ask myself if the two settings are really simular enough to warrent the comparison.
+Dirk batted Dave's sword away and said, <span class="dirk">"That's fair.
+But I'd ask myself if the two settings are really similar enough to warrant the comparison.
 The only commonality is you and me."</span>

 <span class="dave">"But&mdash;"</span>

 <span class="dirk">"It's true, Dave.
-The setting is completly different.
+The setting is completely different.
 We have to organize our own time now, as opposed to back in high school where our parents and teachers told us what to do and when.
 You gotta let go an accept that now that so much more is under your control than you're used to your productivity is gonna tank for a bit."</span>

 Dave connected with Dirk's hilt and the bokken clattered to the floor in defeat.